Mapotempo/zones-api/README.md

 The fetch multiple also have the following parameters:

 * `bbox`: restrict zones selection this bounding box.
 Affect the recessive children.
+* `intersect`: restrict zones selection to ones intersecting the GeoJSON geometry.
+Default no limit.'
 * `property_filters`: restrict zones selection the one having all this properties.
 Does not affect the recessive children.

 ### Examples